open-mmlab/mmyolo/README.md

 ## Tutorial

-MMYOLO is based on the MMDetection and uses the same code organization and design approach.
+MMYOLO is based on MMDetection and adopts the same code structure and design approach.
 To get better use of this, please read [MMDetection Overview](https://mmdetection.readthedocs.io/en/latest/get_started.html) for the first understanding of MMDetection.

-MMYOLO usage is almost identical to MMDetection and all tutorials are straightforward to use, you can also learn about [MMDetection User Guide and Advanced Guide](https://mmdetection.readthedocs.io/en/3.x/).
+The usage of MMYOLO is almost identical to MMDetection and all tutorials are straightforward to use, you can also learn about [MMDetection User Guide and Advanced Guide](https://mmdetection.readthedocs.io/en/3.x/).

-For different sections than MMDetection, we have also prepared user guides and advanced guides, please read our [documentation](https://mmyolo.readthedocs.io/zenh_CN/latest/).
+For different parts from MMDetection, we have also prepared user guides and advanced guides, please read our [documentation](https://mmyolo.readthedocs.io/zenh_CN/latest/).

 - User Guides